 Power and sensitivity analyses

 We first computed target effect sizes for direct replication (summarized in Table 1).
+Effect size and confidence intervals were calculated with R (Version: 4.1.2; R Core Team, 2020) with the help of a guide by Jané et al. (2024), and power analyses were then conducted with a combination of R and GPower (Version 3.1.9.6; Faul et al., 2007) for the factors that the authors found support for in the target article (flagged as significant results).
 We conducted a series of a priori power analyses based on these effect sizes and we found that 234 participants would be enough to detect the effect sizes with 90% statistical power at alpha = .05 (see supplementary materials and analysis code for more details).

-Given the likelihood that the original effects are overestimated, we used the suggested Simonsohn (2015) rule of thumb, even if meant for other designs, and calculated the target sample size by multiplying the largest sample size among the target studies (208) by 2.5.
+Given the likelihood that the original effects are overestimated, we used the suggested Simonsohn (2015) small telescopes approach with the generalized rule of thumb of multiplying the largest required sample size among all target studies (208) by 2.5.
 We arrived at the final target sample size of 585 participants.
 Accounting for possible exclusions and allowing for the potential of additional analyses which may require larger sample sizes, we aimed to collect 800 participants.
-Assuming up to 10% exclusions, a sensitivity analysis indicated that a sample of 720 would allow the detection of d = 0.25 for independent t-test contrasts and r = .12 (both 95% power, alpha = .05, one-tail), generally categorized as weak to medium effects, and about half of the effects reported in the target article (Xiao et al., 2023).
+Assuming up to 10% exclusions, a sensitivity analysis indicated that a sample of 720 would allow the detection of d = 0.25 for independent t-test contrasts and r = .12 (both 95% power, alpha = .05, one-tail), typically considered weak to medium effects in social psychology research (Jané et al., 2024), and about half of the effects reported in the target article .

 Participants and design